shadeslayer/SyncEvolution/README.rst

   typically leads to an ERROR message, but is not reflected in a non-zero result of the command line invocation itself because the situation is not reported as an error by backends (removal of non-existent items is not an error in SyncML).
+Use a star \* instead or in addition to listing individual luids to delete all items.

 --sync-property|-y <property>=<value>|<property>=?|?
   Overrides a source-independent configuration property for the